2020 Council of the District of Columbia election: Special election

+Regular election

 4th district

 Brandon Todd, who had served on the city council since 2015, was the first incumbent member of the council to file for reelection.
 Janeese Lewis George, the former assistant attorney general, announced that she would run for the Democratic nomination and focused her campaign on attacking Todd's connection with Mayor Browser.
 George defeated Todd in the Democratic primary and defeated Statehood Green nominee Perry Redd in the general election.

 7th district

 Anthony Lorenzo Green, a neighborhood commissioner, announced on July 12, 2019, that he would run for the Democratic nomination for city council.
 Vincent C. Gray, who had previously served as mayor and was later elected to the city council, announced during an interview on July 17, that he would seek reelection to the city council.
 Veda Rasheed, a neighborhood commissioner, announced on September 9, that she would run.
 Kelvin Brown, who had unsuccessfully ran a write-in campaign for neighborhood commissioner, ran in the election.
 Gray won in the Democratic primary and faced no opposition in the general election.